 High Ankle Sprain

-A syndesmosis sprain is a different type of ankle sprain which affects ligaments higher up in the ankle when compared to those ligaments affected with common inversion ankle sprains.
+A syndesmosis sprain is a different type of ankle sprain that affects ligaments higher up in the ankle when compared to those ligaments affected with common inversion ankle sprains.
 For this reason, syndesmosis sprains are frequently referred to as “high ankle sprains”.

 High Ankle Sprain